LastL2/node-launcher/README.md

 ## Deploy THORNode

+It is important to deploy the tools first before deploying the THORNode services as some services will have metrics configuration that would fail and stop the THORNode deployment.

 You have multiple commands available to deploy different configurations of THORNode.
 You can deploy mainnet / testnet / mocknet.
-The commands deploy the umbrella chart `thornode` in the background in the kubernetes namespace `thornode` by default.
+The commands deploy the umbrella chart `thornode` in the background in the Kubernetes namespace `thornode` by default.
+Unless you specify the name of your deployment using the environment variable `NAME`, all the commands are run against the default Kubernetes namespace `thornode` set up in the Makefile.

 ### Deploy Mainnet Genesis